crazywolf132/SecretFetcher/README.md

 [![GoDoc](https://godoc.org/github.com/crazywolf132/SecretFetch?status.svg)](https://godoc.org/github.com/crazywolf132/SecretFetch)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## 🤔 The Problem

+You're building a Go application and need to manage secrets.
+You've got a few options, but none of them are great:

+1. **Hardcode them** (Please don't! 🙈)
+2. **Use environment variables** (Manual management, no validation, scattered across your codebase)
+3. **Use AWS Secrets Manager directly** (Complex API, no caching, lots of boilerplate)
+4. **Write your own solution** (Time-consuming, error-prone, reinventing the wheel)

+What if you could have:
+- The simplicity of environment variables
+- The security of AWS Secrets Manager
+- Built-in caching and validation
+- All with just a few struct tags?

+That's where SecretFetch comes in! 🚀

 ## 🌟 Why SecretFetch?

-Managing secrets in Go applications can be a pain.
-AWS Secrets Manager is powerful but complex.
-Environment variables are simple but limited.
-What if you could have the best of both worlds?

-SecretFetch gives you:
+SecretFetch gives you the best of all worlds:

 - 🎯 **Dead Simple API** - Just add struct tags and go!
 - 🔄 **Multi-Source Support** - AWS Secrets Manager, env vars, and fallbacks in one place